moq-wg/moq-transport/draft-ietf-moq-transport.md

 highest Object ID in the subject Subgroup and the EndOfGroup object.
 This may be complex to implement.

+A receiver MAY send a QUIC STOP_SENDING frame on a subgroup stream if the Group is no longer of interest to it.

 ## Examples

 Sending a track on one stream: